 #2: The wall punches back at you with the same force.

 For many people #1 is clear yet #2 is not so clear.

 Think of it this way.
-If #2 did not exist, then you will never hurt your hand.
+If #2 did not exist, then you would never hurt your hand.

 Moreover, you actually did some damage to the wall as well although it could be insignificant.
 I think it depends on how strong you are.

-The picture above illustrates what I just said.
+The picture below illustrates what I just said.

 You hit the wall with a force.
 This force is shown with the blue arrow.